-Simply put, physical abuse is any act by a caregiver that causes physical harm to a child.
+Simply put, physical abuse is any act by a caregiver that causes physical harm to a child or creates a risk of harm.
 Physical abuse may occur if a child is punished harshly, even though the parent/caregiver may not have meant to hurt the child.
 A spanking or act of physical discipline is distinguished from child abuse by its severity.
 No spanking should result in marks, bruises, cuts or other injuries to a child.
 Physical punishment should not leave prolonged pain (e.g. being hit so hard it hurts to sit down).
 No child should ever be hit with an object, including a belt, wooden spoon, stick or fist.
 No child should have objects thrown at them, or be struck in the face or head.
 A high percentage of physical abuse cases are the result of accidental overuse of force.
 Many instances of physical abuse could be prevented by using non-physical discipline.

 Even with these guidelines, determining what is and isn't abuse can be difficult.
 For this reason, children are encouraged to ask a trusted adult or helping professional such as a teacher if they are not sure.